berkayw/Roller-Splat-Clone/README.md

 <h3> HyperCasual Game </h3>

 ## Goal
-Make the circle jump and avoid hitting the line!
+Make all the ground P-I-N-K!

 ## Controls
-Just click the mouse and jump!
+Drag your mouse!

 ## Screenshots